|

 Mahogany; brass, metal

-Collection of The Metropolitan Museum of Art, New York, NY
+The Metropolitan Museum of Art, New York, NY

 |

-The late-nineteenth-century interest in exotic decoration embraced the arts of the Near and Far East, from Turkey and Persia to China and Japan.
+The late nineteenth-century interest in exotic decoration embraced the arts of the Near and Far East, from Turkey and Persia to China and Japan.
 Similar to the Anglo-Japanese style in terms of its exoticism but deriving from a different part of the Eastern world, the Moorish style borrowed Islamic ornament and even architectural details from mosques to decorate distinctly Western furniture forms.
 Typical motifs are dense patterns of scrolling leaves and designs of geometric stars, both deriving from Islamic tilework, as well as onion domes, minarets, horseshoe arches, and screens of turned spindles adapted from mosque architecture.
 Seating furniture in this style is usually overstuffed, luxuriously upholstered with a combination of fabrics, and trimmed with netted tassel fringe.
 The upholstery, which tends to completely envelope the frame, may be further embellished with embroidered designs.
 Suggestive of the draped and cushioned divans in Ottoman interiors, these exotic seating forms were described as "Turkish" in the late Victorian years.

 |